luni64/TeensyHelpers/README.md

   Add your own function to the yield call stack

 - [TeensySystemClock](#teensysystemclock)
   Use the new c++11 chrono::system_clock with T4.x.
 Uses the T4.x RTC to feed the system_clock.
 Works with/without battery and provides a clock resolution of 1/32678kHz = 30.5µs.
-Doesn't interfere with the standard use of the RTC.

 **All functions and classes use the underlying Teensyduino mechanisms and bookkeeping.
 They can mixed with the standard ones.**